This post contains affiliate links

 Mash the feta.
 Using a fork, crumble the feta into a bowl until it’s in small, bite-sized pieces.

 - Mix it up.
-Add the yogurt, lemon juice, chopped dill, salt, and pepper.
+Add the yogurt, feta, chopped dill, and garlic/lemon mixture to the cucumbers.
 Stir until well combined.
+Taste to see if it needs a pinch of salt or pepper.

 - Let it rest.
 Give the flavours 10-15 minutes to meld before serving.

 - Enjoy!
-Use it as a dip, spread, or sauce for just about anything.
+Use it as a dip, spread, or sauce for just about anything, such as our Chicken Souvlaki!

 Notes